guardian/status-app/README.md

 ![Example of filling in the the config details](dynamo-config.png)

+Ensure that you have switched on access to the Google+ API for your credentials.

 For best results, you'll want to allow the security group created by the Cloud Formation script, called something like status-app-EC2SecurityGroup-XXXXXXXXXXXX, access to the management port of your apps.